UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 Value type parameters are copied.
 Note how a new copy is returned and overwrites `s1`.

-You can still pass value types by reference using the `ref` keyword.
+Now look what happens when you use the `ref` keyword.

 ```C#
 MyStruct s2 = new MyStruct(2, 3);